citp/privacy-policy-historical/1/18/180/1800wheelchair.com.md

 _7\.
 Right to File a Compliant._ If you believe your privacy rights have been violated, you may file a complaint with our organization or with the Secretary of the Department of Health and Human Services.
 To file a complaint with our organization, contact 1-800-Wheelchair, Inc., Attn: Mrs. Miller, Corporate Office, 185 Marcy Avenue, Brooklyn, NY, 11211.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 _8\.
 Right to Provide an Authorization for Other Uses and Disclosures._ Our organization will obtain your written authorization for uses and disclosures that are not identified by this notice or permitted by applicable law.
 Any authorization you provide to us regarding the use and disclosure of your identifiable health information may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your identifiable health information for the reasons described in the authorization.
 Please note: We are required to retain records of your care.

+Loooking to shop?
+Check out some of our most popular categories and products.

 ---|---